 Daddy liked to put me in the shed.
 He said that it keeps me out of trouble.
 He would always say, ‘Becky, you don’ wan’ them thieves comin’ and takin’ you way from me, now do ya?’

-I told him that I didn’t like to always be in the the shed, but he said it’s the best way to keep me safe.
+I told him I didn’t like to always be in the shed, but he said it’s the best way to keep me safe.
 It’s not that bad when dusk begins to take over the sky.
-Sometimes Daddy will let me out for a spell and when I’m real good he lets me sleep on the bed.
+Sometimes Daddy will let me out for a spell and when I’m really good he lets me sleep on the bed.

 My stomach rumbled.
-I hope that Daddy will let me eat tonight.
+I hoped Daddy would let me eat tonight.
 I was lucky to eat breakfast yesterday, but the hunger pains were setting in again.
 They always did.

-I sat down on the floor of dirt, spreading a gush of dust particles to dance in the sun light shining through the sideboards.
+I sat down on the floor of dirt, sending a puff of particles to dance in the sunlight beaming through the sideboards.
 A squeak of the screen door traveled through the slats.
 Pushing my nose to the wall, I could see Daddy.
 My tummy grumbled again.

-Daddy liked to drink the brown stinky stuff.
-And always he acted funny when he did it.
-He wasn’t able to walk straight and he’d stumble around yelling at blank walls that would never talk back.
+Daddy liked to drink the brown stinky stuff all the time and he acted funny when he did it.
+He wasn’t able to walk straight and he’d stumble around yelling at walls that would never talk back.

 Momma used to tell me, “He’s a good man, Becky, he is.
-But sometimes a good man can get lost along the way.”
+But sometimes good men can get lost along the way.”

-There were times that I’d see her reading those letters she’d kept in a box under the floor.
+Sometimes I’d see her reading those letters she’d kept in a box under the floor.
 She didn’t think I was watching, but I watched her, always.
-Her long wavy hair was the color of the beach and it glistened when the sun hit it just right.
+Her long wavy hair was the color of the sand and it glistened when the sun hit it just right.
 I missed Momma.
 She never used to put me in the shed, and Daddy was nice when Momma was alive.
 Except for when he was drinking the brown stuff.

-The food in the bowl looked like Daddy’s usual.
+The food in the bowl was Daddy’s usual.
 He made beans.
 Lots and lots of beans.
-Brown sauce laid to rest on his arm.
+Bean juice laid to rest on his arm.
 I would starve tonight.
 Again

 Groaning, I pushed myself away from the shed walls.
 I curled up in my favorite corner of the red shed.
 I’d have to make it through another night and day without eating.